-In a cocktail shaker, add the bourbon, mint, lemon and ginger.
+In a cocktail shaker, add the bourbon, mint, lemon, and ginger.
 Firmly crush until pieces break down (less than a minute).
 Add ice and shake vigorously for 30 seconds, then strain into coupe glasses.
-Top with ginger beer, and garnish with a couple cranberries.
+Top with ginger beer, and garnish with a couple of cranberries.

 Another option is a beautifully colored Midnight Toast that will add a touch of class to your party.